-3. Is there a standard format that we should follow to compile the indirect cost proposal (ICP) or cost allocation plan?
+2. Is there a standard format that we should follow to compile the indirect cost proposal (ICP)?

-Indirect Cost Services has created sample proposal formats, checklists, and templates to assist you in completing the ICP and CAP proposals.
+Indirect Cost Services has created sample proposal formats, checklists, and templates to assist you in completing the ICP proposal.
 Please select the appropriate sample proposal for your type of organization (i.e., nonprofit organization).
-Although it is not required that you follow our ICP or CAP format, doing so will expedite the review process because our format will contain the information needed to process either the ICP or CAP proposals.
+Although it is not required that you follow our ICP format, doing so will expedite the review process because our format will contain the information needed to process the ICP proposal.

 A nonprofit organization is subject to the $25,000 subaward rule if its distribution base is MTDC or modified total direct costs (2 CFR 230 (Circular A-122), Appendix A, Section D.3.f).
 The rules state that MTDC includes "Subgrants and subcontracts up to the first $25,000 of each subgrant or subcontract (regardless of the period covered by the subgrant or subcontract)".

 Please note that this rule only applies to subawards given out by the nonprofit organization.

 4. What is the difference between a Subgrant and a Subcontract?

 These definitions were taken from EPA's Uniform Administrative requirements for Grants and Agreements with Institutions of Higher Education, Hospitals and Other Nonprofit Organizations, located at 40 CFR 30.2.